Man shot at Phila. gas station, takes off with fuel nozzle

-NORTH PHILADELPHIA (WPVI) --Police are investigating a shootout at a gas station in North Philadelphia that left one person in critical condition.
+NORTH PHILADELPHIA (WPVI) --Police are investigating a shootout at a gas station in North Philadelphia that injured one man.

 Police say two men got into a fight around 3 a.m.
-Thursday at a gas station on the 3100 block of North Broad Street.
+Thursday inside a gas station on the 3100 block of North Broad Street.

+Surveillance video shows the two men were shoving each other.
+Police say the two then pulled out guns and fired multiple times.

+One of the men was struck at least once in the torso.

-According to police, the man who was shot fled in a minivan, ripping the gas nozzle off the pump.
+According to police, the 35-year-old man jumped into the passenger seat of a minivan which was in the midst of pumping gas.
+The minivan took off, ripping the fuel nozzle off the pump.

+He was taken to Temple University Hospital in critical condition.
+His condition has been upgraded to stable.

 The nozzle was found a couple blocks away.

-The second man involved was not injured and took off on his bicycle.
+The second man involved was not injured and fled on his bicycle, police say.

 ------